ShiftLeftSecurity/codepropertygraph/c2cpg/README.md

 ## Building the code

-The build process has been verified on Linux and it should be possible to build on OS X and BSD systems as well.
+The build process has been verified on Linux, and it should be possible to build on OS X and BSD systems as well.
 The build process requires the following prerequisites:

-* Java runtime 8
+* Java runtime 11
   - Link: http://openjdk.java.net/install/
 * Scala build tool (sbt)
   - Link: https://www.scala-sbt.org/